SumoLogic/sumologic-otel-collector/pkg/receiver/telegrafreceiver/README.md

   from input plugin to the receiver for translation (into otc data model) without any processing
 - only the following Telegraf metric data types are supported:
-  - `telegraf.Gauge` that is translated to `pdata.MetricDataTypeGauge`,
+  - `telegraf.Gauge` that is translated to `pmetric.MetricDataTypeGauge`,
-  - `telegraf.Counter` that is translated to `pdata.MetricDataTypeSum`.
+  - `telegraf.Counter` that is translated to `pmetric.MetricDataTypeSum`.

 ## Migration from Telegraf